wp-staging/wp-staging/src/readme.txt

 = Main Features =

+* WP STAGING creates the staging website into a subfolder of your production site like example.com/staging-site.
 * No SASS service.
 All data belongs to you and stays on your server.
 * Easy to use!
-Just install it and click on "CREATE NEW STAGING SITE".
+Create a clone of your site by clicking one button "CREATE NEW STAGING SITE".
 * No server timeouts on huge websites or/and small hosting servers
-* Staging website will be available from example.com/staging-site
 * Very fast - Migration process takes only a few seconds or minutes, depending on the website's size and server I/O power.
 * Only administrators can access the staging website.
-Login with the same credentials you use on your production site.
+(Login with the same credentials you use on your production site)
 * SEO friendly: The staging website is unavailable to search engines due to a custom login prompt and no-index header.
-* The admin bar on the staging website will be orange colored and shows clearly that you work on the staging site.
+* The admin bar on the staging website is orange colored and shows clearly when you work on the staging site.
-* All database tables will be duplicated and get a new prefix beginning with wpstg(int)_.
+* All duplicated database tables get a new prefix beginning with wpstg(int)_.
-* As default the staging website will be copied into a subfolder.
 * Extensive logging features
 * Supports all main web servers including Apache, Nginx, and Microsoft IIS
 * <strong>[Premium]: </strong>Choose a separate database and select a custom directory for cloning
 * <strong>[Premium]: </strong>Make the staging website available from a subdomain like dev.example.com
-* <strong>[Premium]: </strong>Push & migrate plugins and themes to production website.
+* <strong>[Premium]: </strong>Push & migrate entire staging site inc. all plugins, themes, and media files to production website.
-* <strong>[Premium]: </strong>Define user roles that should receive access to the staging site only.
+* <strong>[Premium]: </strong>Define user roles that get access to the staging site only.
 For instance, clients or external developers.
 * <strong>[Premium]: </strong>Migration and cloning of WordPress multisites

 > Note: Some features are Premium.
 Which means you need WP Staging Pro to use those features.
 You can [get WP Staging Premium here](https://wp-staging.com)!

 * New: Compatible with WordFence & All In One WP Security & Firewall

-= Additional Features WP Staging Pro Edition  =
+= Additional Features WP STAGING PRO Edition  =

 * Cloning and migration of WordPress multisites
 * Define a separate database and a custom directory for cloning